narvalotech/jonathan.rico.live/content/projects/m-watch/index.md

 I did implement the bluetooth CTS (Current Time Service) though to be able to auto-set the time when my android connects to it.
 But yeah, I think part of my non-motivation is that it feels too much like my day job, only on my own time.

-Anyway, the repo is here: https://github.com/narvalotech/rgbw_zephyr
+Anyway, the repo is here, with an up to date list of features: https://github.com/narvalotech/rgbw_zephyr

 No comments of course, that'd be too easy haha !
 Also you'll see a lot of commits trying to fix a buggy metronome feature, I wanted a soundbrenner copycat (i.e. vibrating metronome) but found out that the motor is not strong enough for me to sync while playing guitar, so I'll be removing it later.